Adem Avdić

 Adem Avdić (Адем Авдић; born 24 September 2007) is a Serbian professional footballer who plays as a left-back for Red Star Belgrade.

 Personal life

 Avdić is the son of Serbian former professional footballer Rašid Avdić.
 He was born in Loznica.

 Club career

 Avdić is a graduate of the Red Star Belgrade youth football academy, On 5 April 2024, Adem was promoted to the first team from Red Star Belgrade U-19.

 On 30 September 2024, he extended his contract with Red Star Belgrade until 2027.

 On 31 January 2025, he was loaned from Red Star Belgrade to OFK Beograd until the end of the 2024–25 season.

 On 3 February 2025, he made his debut for OFK Beograd, appearing in the main squad in a Serbian SuperLiga match against Radnički 1923.

 International career

 Avdic played for the Serbia U16 and Serbia U17.
+Avdić is eligible to represent Bosnia and Herzegovina through his father.